-Which city is cheaper, Alice Springs or Darwin?
+Which place is cheaper, Alice Springs or Darwin?

 These are the overall average travel costs for the two destinations.